Nelson Construction and Renovations is a Design-Build Company. Design-Build is a term which means:

 - Full design service, which will vary depending on what design package you purchase.
 This can range from basic selections all the way up to full interior design.

-Our Sales Manager will work closely with you to ensure that your project remains under budget.
-When he presents the first Schematic Design, he will go over the rough cost of your project and help you determine whether you should proceed with planning, or reduce the Scope of Work in order to stay under your budget.
+Your Sales Consultant will work closely with you to ensure that your project remains within your budget.
+When you are presented with the first Schematic Design, we will go over the rough cost of your project and help you determine whether you should proceed with planning, or reduce the Scope of Work in order to stay under your budget.

-Once Construction Drawings are completed, our estimating team will go through and get hard bids on each category of construction.
+Once Construction Drawings are completed, our estimating team will go through and get exact pricing on each category of construction.
 At that point, you will be presented with an exact price for your project.
+Once you approve of the price and sign the Construction Contract, the contract price will not change, unless you request or approve a Change Order.

 In the construction industry, unfortunately, many contractors tend to sell a job low with the intention of walking the price up with Change Orders throughout the project.
 Nelson Construction and Renovations does not operate this way.
 In fact, we do not like Change Orders—they throw off our schedule and end up being costly to both our homeowners and our company.
 The only time we would present a homeowner with a Change Order would be in the case of unforeseen conditions, or if the homeowner wishes to make a change to the plans.